machingclee/machingclee.github.io/static/media/432-tauri-application.185469da.md

     }
 }
 ```
-The inclusion of the plugin will create a gradle task for us:
+The inclusion of the gradle plugin will create a gradle task for us:
 ```bash
 export JAVA_HOME="/Library/Java/JavaVirtualMachines/graalvm-jdk-17/Contents/Home" && \\
       ./gradlew clean nativeCompile
 ```
-Note that we must have `graalvm` installed, for mac, we `brew install --cask graalvm-jdk`, as stated [here](https://formulae.brew.sh/cask/graalvm-jdk).
+Note that we must have `graalvm` installed, for mac, we `brew install --cask graalvm-jdk`, as stated in [brew page](https://formulae.brew.sh/cask/graalvm-jdk).

 ##### Registration for Class Reflection